aboutcircles/circles-docs/docs/overview/how-it-works/group-currencies.md

 # Group Currencies

-In addition to individual CRC currencies, Circles has introduced the concept of Group Avatars and Currencies.
-The idea behind Group currencies is to social-economic value amongst groups, without the geographical bounds of where groups are generated or created.
-Group avatar tokens can't be minted based on time, rather depends on personal collateral.&#x20;
+In addition to individual CRC currencies, Circles v2 introduces Group Avatars and their associated Group Currencies.
+The purpose of Group Currencies is to foster socio-economic value among groups, regardless of geographical location.
+Unlike personal tokens, Group Currency tokens cannot be minted based on time; instead, their creation depends on personal token collateral provided by group members.

-If you want to become a part of group, you would require to be invited to the group itself by the group admin.
-Invitation to groups would be that you are simply trusting a human avatar.
-Now, in order to mint the group tokens, as a group member (human avatar in the group) you would require to trust the group address so that you can start accepting the tokens.
-When you are trusting a human, you are also trusting their personal tokens.
-You can currently mint group tokens based on the quantity of total personal tokens (CRC).

-The current mint policy allows you to mint group tokens based on your total personal CRC tokens quantity that you hold as a human.
-In other words, your personal tokens would be swapped for your group tokens.
+**Joining a Group:** To become part of a group, a human avatar typically needs an invitation from the group's administrator.

+**Minting Group Tokens:** Once a member, to mint the group's tokens, the human avatar must trust the *group's address*.
+This trust signifies readiness to interact with the group currency.
+The current standard mint policy allows members to mint group tokens by effectively swapping their personal CRC tokens, which serve as collateral held in a vault.
+The amount of group tokens minted is based on the quantity of personal CRC provided as collateral.

+This mechanism allows personal value (individual CRC) to be pooled into a collective currency, simplifying transactions within the group and potentially integrating with other DeFi protocols.